 An ambitious shelter project that seeks to become the blueprint for animal rescue and rehoming refuges throughout the country is in danger of being stopped in its tracks.

 The Loulé-based shelter, created by British expat Sid Richardson, has found the formula for a turnover of almost 200%.
 With a baseline number of ‘around 120 dogs and 20 cats’, ARA (standing for Animal Rescue Algarve) has managed to rehome 190 animals in little more than 11 months.
 Bearing in mind most shelters struggle to find adoptive families for even a fraction of their inmates, this is stellar.
-But authorities are adamant: because Sid Richardson constructed the shelter without a licence on land needed ‘rural’ it must be pulled down.
+But authorities are adamant: because Sid Richardson constructed the shelter without a licence on land dubbed ‘rural’ it must be pulled down.

 Sid Richardson disagrees, for very principled reasons.
 Since 2016, kennels have been prohibited from euthanasing animals.
 As a result, all of them are full to bursting.
 The situation has seen abandoned animals left to roam cities, towns and villages – increasingly causing mayhem.
 Despite calls for solutions, nothing concrete is coming down the line.